Interpretable Next-token Prediction via the Generalized Induction Head: Appendix

-\paragraph{Explanation} \cref{fig:explanation} presents several examples of explanations provided by \method{}.
-In examples \cref{fig:explanation}(a), (b), and (c), we observe exact matches with a high effective $n$ within the input context.
-In contrast, examples \cref{fig:explanation}(a), (b), and (c)lack exact matches with a high effective $n$ (greater than 9), so \method{} resorts to fuzzy matching.
-For instance, in \cref{fig:explanation}(d), given an input prompt that ends with \texttt{`comes'}, \method{} identifies a sequence ending with \texttt{`coming'} as the most similar match through fuzzy matching.
-Even when an exact match does not yield a close match, if the probability of the subsequent token is similar, the fuzzy matching model can predict with high similarity.
-This allows successful fuzzy matching, improving next-token prediction accuracy.
+\paragraph{Explanation} \Cref{fig:explanation} presents several examples of explanations provided by \method{}.
+Even if an exact match fails to yield a good match, when the probability of subsequent tokens is similar, the fuzzy matching model can predict with high similarity, enabling successful fuzzy matching, enabling successful fuzzy matching, and improving next-token prediction.